 D3.js Data Visualization Fundamentals on Pluralsight

-Course Description – This is a beginner level course that would help you to learn the usage of D3.js (data-driven documents) for creating presentable and insightful data visualizations.
+Course Description – This is a beginner-level course that would help you to learn data visualization with the usage of D3.js (data-driven documents) for creating presentable and insightful data visualizations.
 Starting with the core concepts of D3.js version 3, the course also includes examples of building data visualizations and business dashboards.
 It is a 4-5 hours long video.

 - The Basics

 - Basic Charting

 - Working with Data Part 1 – External Data Sources

 - Working with Data Part 2 – Getting Data from Web APIs